top of page

 A grumpy old woman

 Why am I getting grumpy?
 Because it is not just hard to find products I want to write about, it is even harder to reach people just like me on social media.
-(I’ve got Google to thank for most of my readers.)
 The real nightmare is trying to engage people from a mature woman’s perspective without being ignored or being told your opinion doesn’t matter or is being expressed in the wrong way, on the wrong platform.

 As some of you will know, I had to start this blog from scratch after my original content went AWOL in cyberspace.
 It was hosted on a private server that got unceremoniously shut down without warning when the hosting provider died.